sciZer0/newdiscoveries/c/README.md

 In other words:

-<b>Force is a process of pushing an object in a certain direction, and this pushing is trying/striving to accelerate the object.</b>
+<b>Force is a process of pushing an object in a certain direction, striving (by the pushing) to accelerate the object.</b>

 For example, when your organism (in particular, your hand) is pushing a strong wall with some great effort,